Recovering the Picard group of quadratic algebras from Wood's binary quadratic forms: Introduction

-The remaining obstruction to reach the Picard group in that bijection is the existence of non-trivial automorphisms of the corresponding quadratic algebra.
-Indeed, such automorphisms may identify for instance the Picard class of an invertible module with its inverse, as Wood already noticed over $\Z$ (introduction of \cite{Wood}).
+where $\cc_0$ is a given quadratic algebra of type $(\Delta, \Pi,\nn)$, and $\sim$ is an equivalence relation defined in Theorem~\ref{Woodgl2gl1}.
 Our main idea to solve the problem is to introduce an $\nn$-\textit{orientation} of our quadratic algebra $\cc$, that is, to choose an isomorphism of $\cc/\os$ (or equivalently of $\Lambda^2\cc$) with a fixed representative $\nn^{\vee}$ of the isomorphism class of $\cc/\os$ (Definition~\ref{defori}).
 When $2$ is not a zero divisor, the only remaining automorphism is the identity, as desired.

 On the quadratic forms' side, this amounts to a particular choice of the locally free module $\LL$, namely ${\LL = \Lambda^2\vv^{\vee} \otimes_{\os} \nn}$.
 Wood already studied different choices of $\LL$, and the closest to ours is ${\LL = \Lambda^2\vv^{\vee}}$, corresponding to the case when $\cc/\os$ is free (\cite[Theorem~5.2]{Wood}).
 The extra factor $\nn$ enables us to treat the general case.
-Inspired from Wood's terminology, we call \textit{$\nn$-twisted quadratic forms} the quadratic forms corresponding to our choice of $\LL$.
+Inspired by Wood's terminology, we call \textit{$\nn$-twisted quadratic forms} the quadratic forms corresponding to our choice of $\LL$.
 This leads to the \textit{twisted action of the linear group}, which we denote by $\gl_2^{tw}$ (Definition~\ref{defgltw}).

-For ${\nn \in \pic(S)}$, considering $\nn$-twisted quadratic forms and $\nn$-oriented quadratic algebras removes the problem of identification of Picard classes, but has the side effect to duplicate them.
-We must refine the definition of type in that context.
-Using specific representatives of the Wood-discriminant and the parity, which we refer to as \textit{oriented} or \textit{natural} discriminants and parities, we prove that there is a unique oriented quadratic algebra of given oriented type, up to isomorphism (Theorem~\ref{oruniqueness}).
-Our main result, using definitions detailed after, is Theorem~\ref{bij}, which can be stated as follows~:
+For ${\nn \in \pic(S)}$, considering $\nn$-twisted quadratic forms and $\nn$-oriented quadratic algebras removes the problem of identification of Picard classes, but has the side effect of duplicating them.
+By Theorems~\ref{Woodgltw} and \ref{bij}, Diagram \eqref{diagrgl2gl1} becomes

+where $\kappa$ denotes the (possibly infinite) cardinality of the set of different pairs $(\varepsilon^2\Delta,\varepsilon\Pi)$ for $\varepsilon$ varying in $\Gamma(S,\os)^{\times}$.
+To reach the Picard group of $\cc_0$, we must refine the definition of type in that context.
+Using specific representatives of the discriminant and the parity, which we refer to as \textit{oriented} or \textit{natural} discriminants and parities, we prove that there is a unique oriented quadratic algebra of given oriented type, up to isomorphism (Theorem~\ref{oruniqueness}).
+Our main result, using definitions detailed after, is Theorem~\ref{bij}, which can be stated as follows: